 Are you very hormonal and have intense PMS phases or has it already shifted to post-menstrual emotional swings?
 Then there are hot flashes, power surges that can vary from a comfortable spreading warmth to a rush of heat and sweat.

 With Ayurveda, these transitions can be calmer and a much easier experience.

 By including the right herbs, following the right lifestyle and diet, it can transform your body into a happier, stronger place.
 But remember, don’t wait until things are out of hand.
 Start sooner rather than later to get into the habit of balance.

-• Daily Self Massage: Rhythmic and routine strokes using Vata soothing oils like iYURA Balaayah Black Gram Body Booster, that intensely moisturizes dry skin while strengthening and fortifying it against the aggressive appearance of signs of aging like wrinkles, fine lines and age spots.
+• Daily Self Massage: Rhythmic and routine strokes using Vata soothing oils like iYURA Balaayah Black Gram Body Booster, which intensely moisturizes dry skin while strengthening and fortifying it against the aggressive appearance of signs of aging like wrinkles, fine lines, and age spots.

 If you choose to, you can also try gently stimulating Marma points.
 (Of course, avoid oil massage during the menses.)

 • Apana-balancing Marma Points: Energy points below the waist can smooth the Apana prana which rules the cycles, urination, bowel movements, and orgasm.